bluedogtraining/cordova-plugin-ionic-migrate-storage/README.md

 # `cordova-plugin-ionic-migrate-ios-storage`

+Specific fixes to the original fork, allowing migration of file:// (no hostname, no port) to app://localhost LocalStorage.
+This probably isn't useful to anyone else.

 > Cordova plugin that migrates localStorage data from cordova-plugin-ionic-webview@1.X.X to cordova-plugin-ionic-webview@4.X.X and above.
 This works for iOS only!

 ## Installation